Formal Security Analysis of the AMD SEV-SNP Software Interface: Introduction

 A year later, AMD introduced SEV Encrypted State (SEV-ES)~\cite{sev-es}, making it available for the second generation of AMD EPYC microprocessors based on the Zen 2 microarchitecture codenamed Rome.
 SEV-ES encrypts and protects the integrity of CPU registers that store information about the VM runtime before handing over control to a hypervisor, thereby preventing the hypervisor from reading sensitive information of the guest as well as tampering with the control flow of the guest.

 In this paper, we focus on AMD SEV Secure Nested Paging (SEV-SNP), which came out in 2020 and represents the latest iteration of the AMD SEV technologies.
 It is currently available for the third and fourth generation of the AMD EPYC microprocessors, based on Zen 3 and Zen 4 microarchitectures codenamed Milan and Genoa, respectively.
-With the added precaution of treating the hypervisor as fully untrusted, AMD SEV-SNP introduces memory integrity protection as well as other security and usability enhancements to the existing SEV and SEV-ES functionalities, including more flexibility of essential features such as remote attestation and live migration.
+With the added precaution of treating the hypervisor as fully untrusted, AMD SEV-SNP introduces memory integrity protection as well as other security and usability enhancements to the existing SEV and SEV-ES functionalities, including more flexibility of essential features such as live migration and enabling remote attestation for third parties.
 AMD SEV-SNP is used by popular cloud providers such as Microsoft Azure~\cite{azure}, AWS~\cite{aws}, and Google Cloud~\cite{googlecloud} to help provide Infrastructure as a Service.

-There has been a substantial amount of analysis of the SEV technology from both academia~\cite{Li1,Li3,Li4,Li2,Buhren,Li5} and industry~\cite{projectzerosevsnp}.
-However, to the best of our knowledge, there is no work that formally analyzes the software interface of any AMD SEV technology, including SEV-SNP.
+There has been a substantial amount of analysis of the SEV technology from both academia and industry that, for the most part, focuses on its implementation.
+However, to the best of our knowledge, there is no work that formally analyzes the software interface of SEV-SNP.

 AMD SEV-SNP is a complex system which supports a large number of guest policies and features, with most having multiple variants, and it uses an intricate key schedule.
 This makes it very difficult to ascertain whether an adversary could launch an interaction attack by using the interface in an unexpected way.
 The main research question that we would like to answer in this work is the following: \begin{shadedquotation} Can an adversary use the AMD SEV-SNP software interface to force the system into an undesirable state? \end{shadedquotation}